-For the latest LightBox Spotlight series, I posed a few questions to Alan Agadoni, the new General Manager of EDR LightBox.
-Below, Alan shares his thoughts on the changes he’s seen in his decades as an environmental consultant, the industry’s reaction to the COVID-19 pandemic, upcoming revisions to the ASTM Phase I ESA standard, and a look ahead at the impacts that technology is expected to have on property risk management.
+For the latest LightBox Spotlight series, Alan Agadoni, the new General Manager of EDR LIGHTBOX®, shares his thoughts on the changes he’s seen in his decades as an environmental consultant, the industry’s reaction to the COVID-19 pandemic, upcoming revisions to the ASTM Phase I ESA standard, and a look ahead at the impacts that technology is expected to have on property risk management.

 In June, you spoke on a panel at the Environmental Bankers Association’s virtual summer conference about an industry-wide survey on the impacts that COVID-19 is having on the environmental consulting sector.
 How are environmental professionals coping with the challenges brought to bear by the pandemic?